Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antidualities v antisingularities(antiwaves v antiparticles) v lightmatter v.. does s/quantum eraser/cosmic ray magnet/ filter stuck pixels? iff it doesn't work all the (sspace)ttime, then it isn't very important; i want to see lhc level of commitment towards beating the averages (%), instead of waiting around for an occasional superstitious cosmic ray(dance) is the antidimension the mirrorverse? we see what they see is the speed∘ligʰt actually 149,896,229(m÷s)? is the double-way 599,584,916(m÷s)? how does nasa move their rockets? it can be done c̄ just a giant s/ball/shuttle'cock/, and electromagnets, or a dice cup computer for free electrons
+can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antidualities v antisingularities(antiwaves v antiparticles) v lightmatter v.. does s/quantum eraser/cosmic ray magnet/ filter stuck pixels? iff it doesn't work all the (sspace)ttime, then it isn't very important; i want to see lhc level of commitment towards beating the averages (%), instead of waiting around for an occasional superstitious cosmic ray(dance) v observer paradox (reversed (sspace)ttime) is the antidimension the mirrorverse? we see what they see is the speed∘ligʰt actually 149,896,229(m÷s)? is the double-way 599,584,916(m÷s)? how does nasa move their rockets? it can be done c̄ just a giant s/ball/shuttle'cock/, and electromagnets, or a dice cup computer for free electrons